FB Pixel

 16

-Day 16 - Cruising Fiordland National Park & Milford Sound
+Day 20 - Cruising Milford Sound & Fiordland

 Countless plant and animal species find a haven here.
 Among the park's rare birds is the flightless takahe, thought for decades to be extinct until it was spotted in the area in 1948.
 The natural wonders continue offshore: Seals, dolphins and whales frequent these waters.